jose-elias-alvarez/typescript.nvim/README.md

 })
 ```

+**Note:** if you have `require("lspconfig").setup({})` anywhere in your config,
+make sure to remove it and pass any options you were using under the `server`
+key. lspconfig doesn't allow more than one setup call, so your config will not
+work as expected.

 ## Features

 The plugin exposes its functionality via Vim commands as well as a Lua API.
-The
+Vim
+commands are buffer-local, so you'll have access to them once `tsserver` has
+attached.

-following commands are async by default, but you can make them run synchronously
+The following commands are async by default, but you can make them run
-by adding a `!` to Vim commands or passing `{ sync = true }` to Lua commands.
+synchronously by adding a `!` to Vim commands or passing `{ sync = true }` to
+Lua commands.

 - Add missing imports: `:TypescriptAddMissingImports` /
   `require("typescript").addMissingImports()`